-87 Emera Maine and BHE Holdings, 155 FERC ¶ 61,230 (June 2, 2016) ("MPS Merger-Related Costs Order").
-In the MPS Merger-Related Costs Order, the FERC accepted, but established hearing and settlement judge procedures for, filings by Emera Maine seeking authorization to recover certain merger-related costs viewed by the FERC's Office of Enforcement's Division of Audits and Accounting ("DAA") to be subject to the conditions of the orders authorizing Emera Maine's acquisition of, and ultimate merger with, Maine Public Service ("Merger Conditions").
+Related Costs Order, the FERC accepted, but established hearing and settlement judge procedures for, filings by Emera Maine seeking authorization to recover certain merger-related costs viewed by the FERC's Office of Enforcement's Division of Audits and Accounting ("DAA") to be subject to the conditions of the orders authorizing Emera Maine's acquisition of, and ultimate merger with, Maine Public Service ("Merger Conditions").
 The Merger Conditions imposed a hold harmless requirement, and required a compliance filing demonstrating fulfillment of that requirement, should Emera Maine seek to recover transaction-related costs through any transmission rate.
 Following an audit of Emera Maine, DAA found that Emera Maine "inappropriately included the costs of four merger-related capital initiatives in its formula rate recovery mechanisms" and "did not properly record certain merger-related expenses incurred to consummate the merger transaction to appropriate non-operating expense accounts as required by [FERC] regulations [and] inappropriately included costs of merger-related activities through its formula rate recovery mechanisms" without first making a compliance filing as required by the merger orders.
 The MPS Merger-Related Costs Order set resolution of the issues of material fact for hearing and settlement judge procedures, consolidating the separate compliance filing dockets.

-88 ALJ John Dring was the settlement judge for these proceedings.
-There were five settlement conferences -- three in 2016 and two in 2017.
+86 ALJ John Dring was the settlement judge for these proceedings.
+There were five settlement conferences - three in 2016 and two in 2017.
 With the Settlement pending before the FERC, settlement judge procedures, for now, have not been terminated.

-89 Emera Maine and BHE Holdings, 163 FERC ¶ 63,018 (June 11, 2018).
+87 Emera Maine and BHE Holdings, 163 FERC ¶ 63,018 (June 11, 2018).

-90 New England Power Pool Participants Comm., 166 FERC ¶61,062 (Jan.
+88 New England Power Pool Participants Comm., 166 FERC ¶61,062 (Jan.
 29, 2019) ("Press Membership Provisions Order"), reh'g requested.
 The rejected changes were identified in the One Hundred Thirty-Second Agreement Amending New England Power Pool Agreement ("132nd Agreement"), which was approved in balloting following the 2018 Summer Meeting.